 To understand this more vividly, Figure 1a shows the contact angle measurement to determine either the surface tension of an unknown liquid if the surface energy is known, or the surface energy of a solid surface in case the surface energy of the liquid is known.
 In addition, it clearly describes the forces between the different materials.
 If the interactive forces between the liquid molecules are higher than the interaction between liquid molecules and surface atoms, the liquid molecules tend to be more attracted to themselves, creating a large angle toward the surface (Figure 1b).
-On the other hand, if the attraction between liquid molecules are 'pulled' towards the surface, the liquid film spreads, and the liquid "wets" the surface, thus creating a small contact angle (Figure 1c).
+On the other hand, if the attraction between liquid molecules and surface atoms is higher, the liquid molecules are 'pulled' towards the surface, the liquid film spreads, and the liquid "wets" the surface, thus creating a small contact angle (Figure 1c).